MojoliciousDotIO/mojolicious.io/blog/2017/12/02/day-2-the-stash/index.markdown

 If you tried to request `/` however, you would get a 404, not found.
 The router doesn't want to handle this request without a value for the placeholder, so it assumes you wanted some other route to handle it.
-While we could define another one `/`, as we did before, we can do both at once by bringing back the defaults.
+While we could define another one for `/`, as we did before, we can do both at once by bringing back the defaults.

     use mojolicious::lite;
     get '/:name' => {name => '🌍 world!'} => sub {